Oracle-Efficient Combinatorial Semi-Bandits: Introduction

 More recently, a unified framework that accounts for both dependent and independent feedback through covariance analysis was introduced by \citet{degenne2016combinatorial}, assuming knowledge of the covariance matrix.
 This line of research has been further advanced by \citet{perrault2020covariance} and \citet{zhou2024towards}, who developed covariance-adaptive algorithms based on confidence ellipsoids.
 In addition to linear reward structures, generalized linear reward functions have also been studied in the combinatorial semi-bandit setting by \citet{chen2016combinatorial}.

 Despite these advances, all of the aforementioned works require solving a combinatorial optimization problem frequently at every round using an offline oracle, which is generally NP-hard \citep{cuvelier2021statistically}.
 To alleviate the computational burden, \citet{cuvelier2021statistically} proposed an approximation-based approach that achieves polynomial-time complexity.
 However, their method introduces a trade-off between regret and computational cost, as achieving near-optimal regret necessitates increasingly accurate approximations—leading to potentially unbounded computational time.\footnote{To reach optimal regret, the approximation level $\delta_t$ must satisfy $\lim_{t \to \infty} \delta_t = 0$, and each round incurs cost $O(1/\delta_t)\rightarrow \infty$} Similarly, \citet{chen2013combinatorial} considered approximation oracles but focused on minimizing approximate regret, rather than the original regret, and their method is limited to cases where such approximation oracles are available. \citet{neu2013efficient} studied efficient algorithms in the adversarial semi-bandit setting, but their method still requires solving the optimization problem at every round and does not attain optimal regret in the stochastic setting.
 Similarly, \citet{zhou2024towards} proposed an adaptive covariance-based algorithm using ellipsoidal confidence regions, yet it also incurs oracle calls at every round.
+Lastly, \citet{tzeng2024matroid} studied matroid semi-bandits with sublinear per-round computational complexity by exploiting matroid structure, a direction that is complementary to our focus on reducing the number of oracle calls for combinatorial semi-bandits with arbitrary action sets.